caio-imperial/gopher-economy/README.md

 GopherEconomy is a Discord bot built with [Go (Golang)](https://go.dev/) to provide currenty  quote, economic data, and market insights.
 Designed for simplicity and efficiency, Gophernomy is perfect for anyone who wants quick access to market data.

-## Features
+## Features 0.0.1

-- [ ] 💱 USD/BRL Conversion: Check the current price of US Dollars in Brazilian Real.
+- [x] 💱 USD/BRL Conversion: Check the current price of US Dollars in Brazilian Real.

-- [ ] ₿ BTC/USD Conversion: Check the current price of Bitcoin in US Dollars.
+- [x] 💱 BTC/USD Conversion: Check the current price of Bitcoin in US Dollars.

-- [ ] ₿ EUR/BRL Conversion: Check the current price of Euro in Brazilian Real.
+- [x] 💱 EUR/BRL Conversion: Check the current price of Euro in Brazilian Real.

+- [x] 💱 ETH/BRL Conversion: Check the current price of Ethereum in Brazilian Real.

+- [x] 📜 HELP command: List all the commands.

+- [ ] 🧪 Implement Tests: Create and add tests to ensure functionality and code quality.

+- [ ] 🚀 Implement Deploy: Set up and automate the deployment process to ensure continuous and seamless delivery of new versions.

 # Getting Started